embatty/KL_2025/course_modules_2025/Detecting_resistance_using_CommandLine/computational_practical_6_manual.md

 ## 10. Questions <a name="questions"></a>

-- Which organisms are supported by each tool?
+- Do all AMR tools (AMRFinder, ResFinder and Pathogenwatch) detect AMR for all organisms investigated?

 - For **ampicillin** (a penicillin antibiotic), in *Escherichia coli* cpe069 strain, why does ResFinder report a wide range of beta-lactamases whereas AMRFinder and Pathogenwatch only reports penicillinases genes (like OXA and TEM)?